insipx/polkadot-rewards/README.md

 # Installation

+## Binaries
+Pre-Built binaries for Linux, MacOS, and Windows for the latest release are available on the github page [here](https://github.com/insipx/polkadot-rewards/releases).

+## Compiling
 We'll need to first install Rust.
 You may need to add Cargo's bin directory to your PATH environment variable.
 Restarting your computer will do this for you automatically.

 ```bash